sarlalian/pdxdevops/PITCHME.md

 #### 1964 / 1965: CP-40 and IBM System/360-67

-CP-40 was a revolutionary research operating system that supported virtual machines, virtual memory and more.
-Both CP-40 and
+- CP-40 was a revolutionary research operating system that supported virtual machines, virtual memory and more.

 ---
 @transition[none]

 The early days of Virtualization on hardware that is affordable by mere mortals.

-@ul[circles]
 - 1994: Bochs
 - 1997: Virtual PC
 - 1999: VMWare Virtual Platform
 - 2003: First release of Xen
 - 2007: First release of KVM, integrated with the Linux kernel, requires hardware support.
 - 2007: First release of VirtualBox
-@ulend

 ---

-@transition[none]

 ## Trap and Emulate Virtualization

 x86 processors have different "protection rings".

-@ul[circles]
 - Ring 0 can do anything it wants with hardware
 - Ring 3 can crash at any time without impacting anything else.
+- Ring 1 & 2 are almost never used.

+Note:

-- Ring 1 & 2 are almost never used. @note[There are other rings, but those only come into play if we turn this into a security talk.]
+- There are other rings, but those only come into play if we turn this into a security talk.
-@ulend

 ---